Looking for Creative Soap Making Ideas?

 Old Fashioned Rolled Oats, colloidal oatmeal, and quinoa are great all-natural skin-softening additions for natural soap making.
 The cellulose and fiber from the oats make an effective skin soother for itchy, irritated, dry skin.

 The process of grounding oatmeal and suspending it in liquid creates colloidal oatmeal that is more readily absorbed into the skin.
-Add to your next natural soap recipe, or start with an oatmeal soap base!
+Add it to your next natural soap recipe, or start with an oatmeal soap base!

 #3 Coffee Grounds: exfoliation + color + scent

 Best of all, it is a natural astringent that makes your skin tighter and firmer.
 And who doesn’t love the aroma of coffee?
-Check out my easy Coffee Soap Recipe.

 #4 Lavender buds: scent + decoration

 Popular for its scent, lavender is a lovely natural soap making ingredient.
 Known to promote restful sleep, it’s a no-brainer to include in soap.
-Make DIY lavender goat milk soap for a relaxing bath with dried lavender buds.
+Combine dried lavender buds with lavender essential oil for soap scent and decoration.

 #5 Shredded Coconut: exfoliation + decoration